401-advanced-javascript-bw/lab-12-web-server/REPORT.md

 #### General Comments

+- Full stack app with a link to login/sign up through GitHub.
 - Generally the usability and learnability is very user friendly since it lists out all of the steps and parameters all on one page.
 - Creating the client id and client secret is straightforward.